 - Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097 Telephone number 404-679-4501).

-The Medical Laboratory Technician Program has initiated accreditation by the:
+The Medical Laboratory Technician Program is accredited by:

 Student Learning and Program Outcomes